Malakoff Diggins State Historic Park: History

 The Malakoff mine pit on the San Juan Ridge is the impetus for one of the nation's first environmental protection measures.

 In 1850 there was little gold left in streams.
 Miners began to discover gold in old riverbeds and on mountainsides high above the streams.
 In 1851 three miners headed northeast of what is now Nevada City for a less crowded area to prospect.
 One miner went back to town with a pocket full of gold nuggets for supplies and was followed back by many prospectors.
 These followers, however, did not find any gold and declared the area "Humbug", thus the stream was so named "Humbug Creek".
 Around 1852, settlers began to arrive in the area and the town of "Humbug" sprang up.
 These miners could not decide how to move the dirt to a place where there was water.

 By 1853 miners invented a new method of mining called hydraulic mining.
 Dams were built high in the mountains.
 The water traveled from the reservoirs through a wooden canal called a flume that was up to 45 mi long.
 The water ran swiftly to the canvas hoses and nozzles called monitors waiting in the old riverbeds.
 The miners would aim the monitors at the hillsides to wash the gravel into huge sluices.
 Over time the monitors became bigger and more powerful.
 Their force was so great they could toss a fifty-pound rock like a cannonball or even kill a person.
 Over 300 Chinese worked on this project and two Chinese settlements existed in North Bloomfield.

 By 1857 the town had grown to 500 residents.
 Locals felt the name "Humbug" was too undignified and renamed the town "Bloomfield", but California already had a town by this name so they renamed the town "North Bloomfield".

 In the late 1860s the towns of Marysville and Yuba City were buried under 25 ft of mud and rock, and Sacramento flooded repeatedly.
 The farmers in the valleys complained about the tailings that flooded their land and ruined their crops.
 Thousands of acres of rich farmland and property were destroyed as a result of hydraulic mining.

 By 1876 the mine was in full operation with 7 giant water cannons working around the clock.
 The town had grown to a population of around 2000 with various business and daily stage service.
 In 1880 electric lights were installed in the mine and the world's first long-distance telephone line was developed to service the mine, passing through North Bloomfield as it made its way from French Corral to Bowman Lake.

 By 1883 San Francisco Bay was estimated to be filling with silt at a rate of one foot per year.
 Debris, silt, and millions of gallons of water used daily by the mine caused extensive flooding, prompting Sacramento valley farmers to file the lawsuit Woodruff v.
 North Bloomfield Mining and Gravel Company.
-On January 7, 1884, Judge Lorenzo Sawyer declared hydraulic mining illegal.
+On January 7, 1884, Judge Lorenzo Sawyer declared a permanent injunction against dumping mining debris in the rivers.